-The Ontario Processing Vegetable Growers is governed by an 8 member elected Board of Directors consisting of Ontario processing vegetable farmers from across 3 Districts in Southwestern Ontario.
+OPVG is governed by an eight-member elected Board of Directors consisting of Ontario processing vegetable farmers from across three Districts in southwestern Ontario.
 Directors are elected for a two-year term.

 Dave Hope